Field of Study Home

 ARCH 747

 This course helps students review and prepare for the Landscape Architects Registration Exam (LARE).
-It covers section 2: Inventory and Analysis.
+It LARE 1 - Inventory, Analysis and Project management.

 Next Start Date: TBA